mmcasavant/reactnd-project-myreads-starter/README.md

 │   ├── favicon.ico # React Icon, You may change if you wish.
 │   └── index.html # DO NOT MODIFY
 └── src
+    └── components
+        ├── book.js - A functional stateless component that represents a book.
+        ├── bookShelf.js - A functional stateless component that wraps book components from book.js.
     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
 Contains static HTML right now.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.